zyzoooo/discord-reaction-multitoken/README.md

 - This uses Discord selfbot tokens, which violate Discord's Terms of Service and can result in account termination.
 Use at your own risk.
 - The script automatically skips any invalid tokens and continues with the valid ones.
 - Dependencies used:
-  discord.js-selfbot-v13 for selfbot client functionality

-  readline-sync for synchronous command line input
+  discord.js-selfbot-v13 for selfbot client functionality, readline-sync for synchronous command line input

   ## File Structure